stolostron/rhacm-docs/install/install_connected.md

       name: multiclusterhub-operator-pull-secret
     ...
     ```

-4. Select either [Method 1](#method-1-installing-by-using-the-startsh-script) or [Method 2](#method-2-installing-by-using-commands) to continue installing Red Hat Advanced Cluster Management for Kubernetes.
+4. Select either [Method 1](#method-1-installing-by-using-the-start-script) or [Method 2](#method-2-installing-by-using-commands) to continue installing Red Hat Advanced Cluster Management for Kubernetes.

-## Method 1: Installing by using the `start.sh` script
+## Method 1: Installing by using the start script

 You can install Red Hat Advanced Cluster Management for Kubernetes by making some updates to a script file and deploying the cluster.
 This is the easiest way to get started, but the other method is provided if you prefer to use `oc` commands to install.

 1. Run the `start.sh` script that is in the cloned `open-cluster-management/deploy` repository.
 The following options are available to use when you run the script, but you cannot use multiple options with a single command: